Stabbing of Salman Rushdie: Security at the Chautauqua Institution

-Questions were raised after the stabbing of Rushdie about security at the event, although a state trooper and a sheriff's officer were present.
-Michael Hill, president of the Chautauqua Institution, stated that the Institution had ensured that law enforcement officers were present for the event.
-He described the assault on Rushdie as "unlike anything in [the institution's] nearly 150-year history".
-However, one eyewitness claimed that there was no security onstage.
-One attendee noted that while food and drinks were prevented from being brought into the event, there was no screening for weapons.
+Questions were raised after the stabbing of Rushdie about security at the event.
+Chautauqua Institution President Michael Hill said that security needs for events were determined on a case-by-case basis, and described the assault on Rushdie as "unlike anything in [the institution's] nearly 150-year history".
+Although a state trooper and a sheriff's officer were present at the event, one eyewitness stated that there was no visible security on or around the stage preventing unauthorized people from stepping onto the stage.
+Another attendee noted that while food and drinks were prevented from being brought into the event, there was no screening for weapons.

-It emerged that the leadership of the Chautauqua Institution disregarded recommendations for security precautions because they felt it would alienate the audience from the speakers.
-Following the attack, the Chautauqua Institution announced that it would require guests to furnish photo IDs to buy gate passes, which previously could be purchased anonymously.
-Carried bags will also be banned in the amphitheater.
+CNN, citing two anonymous sources, reported that the leadership of the Chautauqua Institution disregarded recommendations for security precautions because they felt it would alienate the audience from the speakers.
+Following the attack, the instititution announced that it would require guests to furnish photo IDs to buy gate passes, which previously could be purchased anonymously, and that carried bags would be banned in the amphitheater.